beckii0930/CSCI596_Final_Project/README.md

   <b>Figure 9.
 RMSF of 2 Catalytic Lobes and DNA</b>
 </p>

 Next, histone RMSF is investigated.
 Solid lines indicate one copy of each histone octamer, whereas the dotted lines indicate the second copy of that.
-In general, the movements of the 2 copies fluctuates in a similar manner.
+In general, the movements of the 2 copies fluctuates in a similar manner except for H2B.

 <p align="center">
   <img src="./RMSF_Histone_Per_State.png" width="1500">